 - Look for a mentor who is at the top of the field that you want to be successful in.
 Be humble enough to ask them to mentor you, and then listen to and learn from what they have to say.

-- However, your business coach doesn’t necessarily have to be better than you in your given industry—but they need to be someone who sees things from a different perspective, keeps you accountable, helps you determine goals, and more.
-A business coach doesn’t necessarily need to be an expert in your particular field in order to help you reach your goals.
+- However, it’s important to note that your business coach doesn’t necessarily have to be better than you in your given industry—but they need to be someone who sees things from a different perspective, keeps you accountable, helps you determine goals, and more.
+The bottom line is that a business coach doesn’t necessarily need to be an expert in your particular field in order to help you reach your goals.

-- Be willing to ask questions.
+- Most importantly you must be willing to ask questions.
 Shockingly, according to Steve, a lack of desire to learn from individuals who are successful in their industry is an epidemic among salespeople.
 In fact, he says he wishes more novice agents would ask him to share his knowledge and expertise—so often people assume they are “bothering” those potential mentors and business coaches who can actually help them grow and develop in business and in life.
-Steve implores readers to take that first step to ask and see what happens.
+Steve implores sales professionals to take that first step to ask and see what happens.
 If a person can’t mentor you keep looking for someone else who is willing to take you on as a mentee.

 4. Once you’ve built the foundation, focus on sales.

 Up until this point, we’ve focused mainly on building a foundation as a person, not as a sales professional.
-Once you’ve completed the above three steps, it’s much easier to find success in implementing the sales-specific approaches Steve identifies below.
+Once you’ve completed the above three steps, and established that foundation, it’s much easier to find success in implementing the sales-specific approaches Steve identifies below.

 Sell the problem, not the product.